Aspects of Leases – Tenancy of Shops

 (a) its repeal (without reform or replacement) – this would involve all of the retail, pub, cafe and other leases currently covered by the Act being treated as ordinary commercial leases under our Report on Aspects of Leases: Termination (Scot Law Com No 260), and no differently to say leases of offices or industrial units;

-(b) its replacement with a mandatory notice-to-quit scheme under which landlords would have to give the tenants currently covered by the Act six months warning of the end of the lease – the aim being to ensure they have enough time to find other premises;
+(b) its replacement with a mandatory notice-to-quit scheme under which landlords would have to give retail, food and drink hospitality and beauty business tenants six months warning of the end of the lease – the aim being to ensure they have enough time to find other premises;

 (c) its reform with the removal of its deficiencies, including the introduction of: